 5. PC protection

 Fraudsters don't just sit around trying to trick you into giving them your data – they’ll have a crack at infiltrating your computer with viruses and malware.
 Make sure your anti-virus program is regularly updated.
-If you don’t have security software, we offer our customers a six month free trial.
+If you don’t have security software, we offer our customers free anti-virus software.

 6. Powerful Passwords